Clicky

 The gasket is there to make sure your oven door seals properly so that your oven operates as efficiently as possible.

 A worn-out gasket could mean an oven that has to work harder to heat to the set temperature or that takes longer to cook your food.
-And with holiday dinners on the horizon and supply chain problems making some parts slow to arrive, now is the time to check that gasket.
+And with holiday dinners on the horizon, now is the time to check that gasket.

 ADVERTISEMENT